Sony Xperia 1 III vs Sony Xperia 1 IV: What's new?

 The new Sony Xperia 1 IV has kept the same dedicated shutter button and it will continue to offer a 3.5mm headphone and microphone jack as well, unlike the majority of flagship phones in 2022.

 Like the Sony Xperia 1 III, the Sony Xperia 1 IV sports a 4K HDR screen with a 120Hz refresh rate so it’s bound to be fantastic for streaming widescreen video content in particular.
-50% brighter and using BRAVIA HDR remaster technology, you’ll get a better view of the on-screen content than from any of their phones that came before.
+50% brighter and using BRAVIA HDR remaster technology, you should get a better view of the on-screen content than from any of their previous Xperia 1 devices.

 Under the hood, there's an upgraded Qualcomm Snapdragon 8 Gen 1 processor so the Sony Xperia 1 IV looks set to be even more powerful than its predecessor and should match up to recent rivals like the OnePlus 10 Pro and the Oppo Find X5 Pro.
 The phone boasts a bigger 5,000mAh battery as well, up from 4,500mAh in the Sony Xperia 1 III, and it packs in faster charging too giving you 50% battery in only 30 minutes (although admittedly that's nowhere near as fast as some other phones this year).